acquia/pipelines-examples/README.md

 file that you copy from here into your Cloud repository.
 The steps are:

 * Copy the files from this branch into your Cloud repository.
-* Use the "pipeline encrypt" command to add the SSH key to the acquia-pipelines.yml file: ```cat ssh.key | pipeline encrypt - --add ssh-keys.my-key```
+* Use the "pipelines encrypt" command to add the SSH key to the acquia-pipelines.yml file: ```cat ssh.key | pipelines encrypt - --add ssh-keys.my-key```
 * Commit composer.json and acquia-pipelines.yml and push them to your Cloud repository.
 (You do not need to commit ssh.key; you've added an encrypted copy of it to acquia-pipelines.yml.)
-* Run "pipeline start".
+* Run "pipelines start".

-When the job succeeds, run "pipeline logs" and you should see Composer pulling in the my_company/my_module package:
+When the job succeeds, run "pipelines logs" and you should see Composer pulling in the my_company/my_module package:

 ```